 The first thing to remember is that any ailments your cat has before signing up for pet insurance would be considered pre-existing conditions, in which case your pet insurance company wouldn’t be able to cover treatments for these.

 If you want to add more coverage for your pet, ask your pet insurance company about additional packages they offer for preventative and routine care.
 At Lemonade, we offer two different kinds of add-ons, a Preventative and Wellness package, and an Extended Accident and Illness package.

 The Preventative and Wellness package provides coverage for expenses toward keeping your pet healthy and preventing illness.
 If you’d like us to help pay for preventative care costs (like annual wellness exams, bloodwork, vaccines, and more) you’ll want to add this onto your policy.
-As a bonus we’ll even send you complimentary wellness reminders and give you access to our pet health experts through our online medical advice chat.
+As a bonus we’ll even give you access to our pet health experts through our online medical advice chat.